JHAvgCodeStudent/GildedRoseKata/README.md

 ---

 ## GildedRoseKata
-Refactoring kata called the Gilded Rose for writing unit tests.
+Refactoring kata called the Gilded Rose for writing unit tests in Python as the chosen language.

 ## Tools for Collaboration
 GitHub will be used for the source control and final repo hosting